 When researching calendula uses, we find that calendula is an edible flower that is widely regarded in the botanical remedies world.
 It’s included in organic gardens for its ability to detract detrimental bugs, proving itself as a valuable companion plant and addition to any garden.
 In fact, the practice of brewing calendula tea and using it as an insect spray, is getting renewed attention in garden circles.
-Although, it’s usually used as a base for body care ointments, the beautiful flower is also used to create the essential oil that is rich in healing compounds like alpha-cadinol, which is heralded for anti-cancer properties. (source)
+Although, it’s usually used as a base for body care ointments, the beautiful flower is also used to create an CO2 extract or absolute that is rich in healing compounds like alpha-cadinol, which is heralded for anti-cancer properties. (source)

 In this article, you will learn about: